influxdata/telegraf/plugins/processors/regex/README.md

 # Regex Processor Plugin

-This plugin allows to transforms tag and field _values_ as well as renaming tags, fields and metrics using regex patterns.
+This plugin transforms tag and field _values_ as well as renaming tags, fields and metrics using regex patterns.
 Tag and field _values_ can be transformed using named-groups in a batch fashion.

 The regex processor **only operates on string fields**.
 It will not work on any other data types, like an integer or float.